PKUFlyingPig/Self-learning-Computer-Science/README.md

 - Projects : there are three projects in total
   - Proj1 : Hack into the VM using buffer overflow attacks.
 You will do real attacks on the providing virtualbox virtual machine.
   - **Proj2 (warning) :** This is a very code-heavy projects.
 You will implement a secure file sharing system in Go language.
 [Here is my implementation and design doc.](https://github.com/PKUFlyingPig/CS161-Project2-SecureFileShareSystem)(I spent three whole days to complete this project, 3k lines of code in total)
   - Proj3 : In this project, you will use what you have learned in web scurity to attack a poorly-implemented website.
-Unfortunately, this project is only available for the berkeley's students.
+Unfortunately, this project is only available for the Berkeley's students.
 However, I found a great website [Hacker101](https://ctf.hacker101.com/ctf) which provides similar project.

 ---